apache/sling-org-apache-sling-kickstart/Readme.md

 This project is the Feature Model based version of the **sling-org-apache-sling-starter** module and creates an executable JAR file (for now).
-It is also a test case for the Sling KickstartMaven Plugin as it uses it to launch a Launchpad Ready Rule and Smoke tests.
+It is also a test case for the Sling Kickstart Maven Plugin as it uses it to launch a Launchpad Ready Rule and Smoke tests.

 ## Build

-This plugin depends on the **Sling Start Feature Maven Plugin** (also in the Sling Whiteboard) which is then used to run the IT tests:
+This plugin depends on the **Sling Kickstart Maven Plugin** which is then used to run the IT tests:

 1. Go to **sling-kickstart-maven-plugin** module
 2. Build with: `mvn clean install`